map-ir/mapir-vue/docs_source/guide/basemap.md

 ## Map actions

-Asynchronous map methods exposed at MglMap component in `actions` property.
+Asynchronous map methods exposed at mapir component in `actions` property.
 They returns `Promise`, that resolves when action completed.
 Promise resolves with map properties that has been changed by used action.
 For example: